micharbet/CLE/doc/HOWTO.md

 account.
 It would work without issues, basically no harm is expected, only unexpected behaviour may occur in multi-admin evirinment (the one where more people have administrator permissions).
-In case you use 'root' as your default login and insist on that please kindly find and follow corresponding section in file TipsAndTweaks.md
+In case you use 'root' as your default login and still insist on that please kindly follow corresponding section in file TipsAndTweaks.md